JoeyBarenie/Final-Project-RPS/README.md

 ## Game Play
 The objective for the player is to save time
-Follow the platforms, and complete some parkour to find the portals to the next area
+Follow the platforms, dodge enemies, and complete some parkour to find the portals to the next area

 ## Impediments
-We struggled implementing enemies
+The lack of time impeded on some of our ideas.

 ## Implementation
 Features: